 Start Date: April 22, 2022

-Personnel and Equipment: 872 total personnel; 42 engines, 8 Type 1 hand crews, 11 Type 2 hand crews, 6 Type 2 initial attack crews, 9 helicopters, 2 scooper planes, 10 dozers, 1 masticator, 2 ambulances, 1 rapid medical extraction unit and 15 water tenders.
+Personnel and Equipment: 869 total personnel; 40 engines, 9 Type 1 hand crews, 10 Type 2 hand crews, 5 Type 2 initial attack crews, 9 helicopters, 2 scooper planes, 10 dozers, 1 masticator, 2 ambulances, 1 rapid medical extraction unit and 15 water tenders.
 2 Air National Guard helicopters are on standby.
-2 additional Type 1 helicopters are enroute to the fire.

 Evacuations, Shelter Areas: The communities of Cochiti Mesa and the Peralta Canyon area, including Cox Ranch, remain under a “Go” evacuation status.
-The Sandoval County Fire Department and Emergency Management will provide updated information on evacuations, as needed.
-Evacuations for Sierra de Los Pinos and Valles Caldera National Preserve remain in “Set” mode, meaning being ready to leave at a moment’s notice.
-If conditions change and the fire threatens the community again, these areas could return to “Go.”
-Los Alamos County, Jemez Springs, La Cueva and Cochiti Lake area remain in “Ready” status.
-No evacuation levels have changed at the time of this update.
+The Sandoval County Fire Department and Emergency Management will provide updated information on evacuations as needed.
+Evacuations for Sierra de Los Pinos and Valles Caldera National Preserve remain in “Set” mode, meaning residents should be ready to leave at a moment’s notice.
+These areas could return to “Go” if conditions change and the fire threatens the community again.
+Jemez Springs, La Cueva and Cochiti Lake area remain in “Ready” status.
+Los Alamos County has moved into the “Set” evacuation levels as of 8:00 am today.

 Air quality: Information on air quality is at New Mexico Department of Health Environmental Public Health Tracking, https://nmtracking.org./fire.
 An interactive smoke map at https://fire.airnow.gov/ allows you to zoom into your area to see the latest smoke conditions.